yo-stoya/dessign-patterns/src/structural/composite/definition.md

 ## Structural design pattern
-Composite is an object designed as a composition of one or more similar objects, representing a tree structure which allows clients to work with the composite or any of its parts uniformly.
+Composite is an object designed as a composition of one or more similar objects, representing a tree structure which allows clients to work with the structural.composite or any of its parts uniformly.

 ## Participants
 1. Component - common interface for simple and complex elements of the tree.